ryanstraits/ryanstraits.github.io/_posts/2011-07-12-on-leaving-and-lebron.md

 I don't blame you for wanting to leave Ohio.
 I mean, look at me, I left too.
 No, I blame you for the way you left.
 And that's coming from a guy who tried his best to leave the right way.
 I gave my job a two-month notice.
 I got my affairs in order.
 I wanted to give people time to adjust.
 But really, I think I was the one who needed the adjustment time.
 It was a transition.
 I needed time to grieve and let people grieve.
 You don't just pull the rug out from under people's feet.
 Not when the particular people you're hoodwinking have had such a sorry history of similar close-calls and let-downs.

 We've built up so many defense mechanisms over the years as Ohioans, ones that you seemed to have deliberately played into.
 We have it in our blood to be confidently optimistic and then curse the wind when the same thing happens <a href="http://en.wikipedia.org/wiki/Cleveland_Browns_relocation_controversy" target="_blank">over</a> and <a href="http://en.wikipedia.org/wiki/1997_World_Series" target="_blank">over</a> again.
 We build up just enough hope so that there's a substantial enough amount to get dashed away later.
 Sarcasm has become engrained in our way of life.
-We're cocky to the Steelers fans, to the Celtics fans, to the Yankees &amp; Red Sox fans and then just fall back to "Well, there's always next year!" when the cycle continues.
+We're cocky to the Steelers fans, to the Celtics fans, to the Yankees & Red Sox fans and then just fall back to "Well, there's always next year!" when the cycle continues.
 Whole <a href="http://www.waitingfornextyear.com/2011/07/hurry-up-wait-and-be-patient-with-browns/" target="_blank">websites</a> and <a href="http://www.clevelandfrowns.com/" target="_blank">internet followings</a> have grown out of this effort in futility.

 Believe me, I wanted to leave all that negativity behind too.
 But leaving has given me a new love for my home state.
 It's that fond love that grows with distance.
 And I bet it's growing in you now too.